 'Do you want Mid Sussex District Council and South Downs National Park Authority to use the Neighbourhood Plan for Albourne Parish area to help it decide planning applications in the neighbourhood area?'

-Following this process and its expected timetable, it is hoped that the public referendum will be in early 2015.
+Following this process and its expected timetable, it is hoped that the public referendum will be in the first half of 2015.